ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     - The last action for removing the client software from the client computer.

 2. To make a file backup, click on either the `Incremental` or the `Full` `file backup` option.
-You will only get to see a thin blue progress bar at the top of the page, and a new short message in the `Last file backup` column at the `k3sagent01` row:
+You only get to see a thin blue progress bar at the top of the page, and a new short message in the `Last file backup` column at the `k3sagent01` row:

     ![UrBackup server Status client k3sagent01 file backup queued](images/g041/urbackup_server_status_k3sagent01_file_bkp_queued.webp "UrBackup server Status client k3sagent01 file backup queued")